 We love seeing our members be rewarded for their loyalty.
 Since the beginning, we have had a membership program, and in those 15 years it has evolved from time to time, but it has always been a priority to have a membership program that gives our loyal clients rewards worth committing to for an entire year!
 What we found was that with our old membership program our members ran into two areas of frustration.
 1) The old membership expired after one year so some members did not get to fit in all 12 haircuts to get their full savings and 2) it locked members into one type of hair service.
 If they wanted to scale down they in a sense lost out and if they wanted to scale up they had to pay extra.
 And now that we have returned to level pricing it created another issue that members would be signed up for a certain level and would have to scale up or down if they booked with a different stylist.
 So as you can see the program got complicated and we wanted to simplify it and make it easy for our members to save and take advantage of the program.

-So now we have the King’s Club circa 2018 which has two options.
+So now we have the King’s Club membership program which has two options.
 Option 1 is $500 and offers a 15% savings and Option 2 is $1000 and offers a 20% savings.
 Discounts apply to ALL services and ALL products and members have two years to use their account balance.
 You can also pull gratuity from your account so your check-out can be quick.
 Much easier yes?!

 Why did you bring back stylist level pricing?